shubik/prometheus_deprecated/README.md

 *   Instantiating model arguments changed to `query` and `[options]`
 *   Model constructor does not return promise any more; it returns self (model)
+*   If model is not found with a query, `model.ready` is resolved with `this`, not `null` as in previous versions.
+This allows you not to have to instantiate a new blank model, but instead reuse existing model instance
 *   Added model-level permissions

 ### v.0.0.3